Harmfulllll/Real-time-editing-/README.md

 - Real-time text editing: Users can make changes to the document, and the changes are immediately synchronized with other users in real-time.
 - Cursor tracking: The tool tracks the cursor position of each user, allowing collaborators to see where others are working within the document.
 - Selection highlighting: Users' selections within the document are highlighted in real-time for better collaboration.
-- Chat feature: Users can communicate with each other via chat messages while collaborating on the document.

 ## Technologies Used